What is Postnatal Depression?

-How should postnatal depression be managed?
+How should postnatal depression be managed and treated?

-If you suspect you may be experiencing postnatal depression, the most important thing is to seek help promptly.
+If you suspect you may be experiencing postnatal depression, the most important thing is to seek help and treatment promptly.
 Left unmanaged, postnatal depression can impact the relationship you have with your baby and your family.
 Having postnatal depression is nothing to be ashamed of and with the right help and support you can overcome it.
 There are various options for managing the condition, which your doctor can talk through with you.

-For mild cases, self-management might be possible.
+For mild cases, supported self-management might be possible.
 Taking the time to talk, rest, exercise and eat healthily and regularly can greatly improve a person’s emotional wellbeing.
-It can be difficult to factor in time for yourself when you have a newborn, but try asking your partner and family for help; in most instances they will be pleased to be involved.
+It can be difficult to factor in time for yourself when you have a newborn, but try to ask your partner and family for help; in most instances they will be pleased to be involved.
 If possible attend local support groups, talking to people who are in the same position and feeling a similar way can, in itself, be therapeutic.

-In some cases, additional help is required.
-This may come in the form of therapy, such as cognitive behavioural therapy (CBT) or antidepressants.
+In some cases, treatment is required.
+This may come in the form of talking therapy, such as cognitive behavioural therapy (CBT) or antidepressants.
 CBT can be used to help a person think in a more positive way and to avoid thoughts that are unhelpful or unrealistic.
 New parents often place unreasonable demands on themselves, which can then lead to feelings of guilt, failure and ultimately depression when these expectations are not met.
 Antidepressants are mood stabilisers, enabling those who take them to function normally.
 This approach is most likely to benefit those with a history of depressive episodes.

 Postpartum psychosis is distinct from postnatal depression and fortunately, is very rare, affecting approximately 0.1% of new mums.
 It is a serious condition, requiring immediate medical assistance.
 Symptoms include delusions and hallucinations, as well as periods of mania and depressive episodes.
 It will usually require a hospital stay, but, with the right support, most women do make a full recovery.